 Housing costs in Santa Paula are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of Santa Paula are slightly less educated than the national average of 21.84% for the average city or town: 13.99% of adults in Santa Paula have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Santa Paula rank slightly lower than the national average.
+13.99% of adults 25 and older in Santa Paula have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Santa Paula in 2010 was $20,177, which is lower middle income relative to California and the nation.
 This equates to an annual income of $80,708 for a family of four.
 However, Santa Paula contains both very wealthy and poor people as well.